triptych/web-game-component-engine/README.md

 3. Drag components from the list onto the game grid in the center.
 4. Click on placed components to select them and view their properties in the inspector on the right.
 5. Use the inspector to modify component properties.
-6. Use the zoom and pan controls to navigate the game grid.
+6. Use the zoom and pan controls to navigate the game grid, including smooth panning for precise navigation.
 7. Delete components using the delete button in the inspector.

 ## Game Components